AhmedAbouzaid1/Medical-Question-Answering-System/README.md

 | BERT | 86.91% |

  2. Exploration on different feature extraction:

+Feature extraction is the process of reducing the data into more manageable groups for processing.
+The first method experimented was a basic CNN layer instead of BiLSTM; however, the results were not promising as the accuracy decreased.
+The second method was BiGRU and it yielded an accuracy very close to the BiLSTM.
+The last method experimented was the concatenation of both the BiLSTM and BiGRU layers and together they composed the feature extraction layer of the semantic similarity model.
+Below are the results:

 | Accuracy  | Precision | Recall | F1 |
 | ------------- | ------------- | ------------- | ------------- |